nikivdev/effect/readme.md

 ## Contributing

-Share issues with bugs/features.
+Make issues with bugs/features.
 Any PR to improve project is welcome.
 Ideally with **working** & **useful** patches but non finished ideas are great too.
 If idea/feature is sound, it will be merged eventually.

 [This](https://nikiv.dev/how-i-code) is nice overview of a coding workflow that works that you can adapt.